Hari322894/proj3given/proj3/README.md

 //needed to convert string to unsigned int or long long therefore I used these websites to help for my OpenStreetMap test cases https://stackoverflow.com/questions/21422753/convert-a-string-to-a-unsigned-long-long-in-c https://www.geeksforgeeks.org/stdstoul-stdstoull-c/
+//I also explained the use of std::stod in OpenStreetMap, I cam across it when learning about std::stoull